mukhammed2021/mukhammed2021/README.md

 - Skills: HTML, CSS, SCSS, JavaScript.

 - I love making responsive and adaptive websites.
+My repositories prove it!

 <!---
 mukhammed2021/mukhammed2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.